 Brie’s reaction to the most time-consuming look of the day?
 “Amazing!” she says.
 “I don’t think I’ve ever worn this much makeup or had this type of hairstyle.
 It’s so glamorous.”

-Marc applied a hefty dose of mousse to Brie’s damp locks before wrapping them around thin foam rollers (try the Spiral Rollers Set ($10) by Conair) and setting with an old-fashioned blow-dry bonnet.
+Marc applied a hefty dose of mousse to Brie’s damp locks before wrapping them around thin foam rollers (try the Spiral Rollers Set ($12) by Conair) and setting with an old-fashioned blow-dry bonnet.
 Meanwhile, Sauders took the actress dark and dramatic with Essie’s Nail Polish ($9) in Carry On.

 As the creative juices flowed, Marc and Strettell stumbled across their own version of disco.
 “This shimmery bronzed look is sort of like…Bardot gone wild,” Strettell says.
-She used Flower Beauty’s creamy Eyes of the Prize Shadow Stick ($8) in Daffodil With It under a cocktail of powder shadows, and Lancome’s Juicy Tube ($18) in Simmer.
-Marc brushed out the curls already in Brie’s hair and smoothed Rene Furterer’s Molding Paste ($24) from root to tip.
+She used Flower Beauty’s creamy Eyes of the Prize Shadow Stick in Daffodil With It under a cocktail of powder shadows and Lancome’s Juicy Tube ($39) in Simmer.
+Marc brushed out the curls already in Brie’s hair and smoothed Rene Furterer’s Molding Paste ($26) from root to tip.